Rufus (Street Fighter): Promotion and reception

+In academic study

 Damian Asling in a paper titled Japanese Culture – Journey to the West described Rufus as an example of "heta-uma", noting while he "may appear grotesque and ugly, the labour of design behind his production is evident in the final product, and as his play-‘style’ is one of grace and power", following the same dichotomy as more traditional looking character Ryu despite differing in presentation.
-In the book The Play Versus Story Divide in Game Studies, suggested Rufus was designed to play against the stereotypical visual type of a heavier, slow character in a fighting game, and unlike similarly designed characters his attacks were "quick, hit multiple times, and are based on controlling distance between himself and the other player, not closing it", further adding that for a character meant to be comical, the juxtaposition supported this aspect.
-The sentiment was shared by Nicholas Ware in his paper "You Must Defeat Shen Long To Stand a Chance": Street Fighter, Race, Play, and Player, stating that Rufus was "the exception to the rule" of character appearance correlating to fighting style, and was Capcom's chance to bring something unexpected to their audience.
+In the book The Play Versus Story Divide in Game Studies, Nicholas Ware suggested Rufus was designed to play against the stereotypical visual type of a heavier, slow character in a fighting game, and unlike similarly designed characters his attacks were "quick, hit multiple times, and are based on controlling distance between himself and the other player, not closing it", further adding that for a character meant to be comical, the juxtaposition supported this aspect.
+In another paper, Nicholas added that Rufus was "the exception to the rule" of a character's appearance correlating to fighting style, and was Capcom's chance to bring something unexpected to their audience.

-In contrast, Doug Buel of The Tampa Tribune considered Rufus a character the game could have done without, describing him as "an obnoxious, overweight fighter with a big mouth", additionally citing the character as the game's worst feature.
-GameSpot described him as "a bit of a sight gag", though noting his speed as "deceptive".
-A reviewer for the New Straits Times felt that though the character stood out from the other newcomers, his play was too "lethargic".
-Giant Bombs Jeff Gerstmann noted that the character was "a bit out of place" with the rest of the cast, describing him as a "big, bobbing belly with appendages", though he added that Rufus was feasible as a playable character.
-The book Guinness World Records 2018: Gamer's Edition, citing fighting-game website Eventhubs, noted as of March 22, 2017 Rufus was the least used competitive character in Ultra Street Fighter IV, with only 188 out of 13,994 players using the character.
+Described as a concept based on the idea "wouldn’t a fat Bruce Lee be funny and gross", Todd Harper in a paper for the Journal of Electronic Gaming and Esports cited Rufus as an example of how prevalent overweight characters are in fighting games as a whole.
+Heavily criticizing the character's design as "bizarre and hyperexaggerated", he argued that it presented a joke at "fat people's expense", displaying visual and cultural language often associated with overweight characters in media for the benefit of humoring those that aren't themselves overweight.
+At the same time however they acknowledged that Rufus was also presented as a competent fighter, noting that there are very few characters even in the fighting game genre that move like Rufus does and that there was "a degree of amateurish showmanship to his" fighting technique.
+While they hoped to see better characters presented instead, Harper questioned too how much of the stereotype could be separated from Rufus' character to make him "good representation", and stated in comparison to similar characters in other games he presented a complicated approach to the subject and provided "the potential for resistant reading", but did not "actively reject or attempt to foreclose the tropes involved."